lightvector/KataGo/README.md

 As of January 2021, KataGo is one of the strongest open source Go bots available online.
 KataGo was trained using an AlphaZero-like process with many enhancements and improvements, and is capable of reaching top levels rapidly and entirely from scratch with no outside data, improving only via self-play.
 Some of these improvements take advantage of game-specific features and training targets, but also many of the techniques are general and could be applied in other games.
 As a result, early training is immensely faster than in other self-play-trained bots - with only a few strong GPUs for a few days, any researcher/enthusiast should be able to train a neural net from nothing to high amateur dan strength on the full 19x19 board.
 If tuned well, a training run using only a *single* top-end consumer GPU could possibly train a bot from scratch to superhuman strength within a few months.

 Experimentally, KataGo did also try some limited ways of using external data at the end of its June 2020 run, and has continued to do so into its most recent public distributed run, "kata1" at https://katagotraining.org/.
-External data is not necessary for reaching top levels of plays, but still appears to provide some mild benefits against some opponents, and noticeable benefits in a useful analysis tool for a variety of kinds of situations that don't occur in self-play but that do occur in human games and  games that users wish to analyze.
+External data is not necessary for reaching top levels of play, but still appears to provide some mild benefits against some opponents, and noticeable benefits in a useful analysis tool for a variety of kinds of situations that don't occur in self-play but that do occur in human games and  games that users wish to analyze.

 Paper about the major new ideas and techniques used in KataGo: [Accelerating Self-Play Learning in Go (arXiv)](https://arxiv.org/abs/1902.10565).
 A few major further improvements have been found since then, which have been incorporated into KataGo's more recent runs.
 These and a few research notes can be found [here](docs/KataGoMethods.md).